- Part1: [The History of Korea and the Moon Jar (1)]

 From the Beloved White of the Korean People

-Following the era of vibrant and intricate Goryeo Celadon, white porcelain began to emerge, taking center stage by the late 14th and 15th centuries.
-The Neo-Confucian ideal of inner purity, which we explored in Part 1, fundamentally reshaped the aesthetic of Korean ceramics.
+Following the era of vibrant and intricate Goryeo Celadon, white porcelain began to emerge as the defining aesthetic by the late 14th and 15th centuries.
+The Neo-Confucian ideal of inner purity, which we explored in Part 1, fundamentally reshaped the landscape of Korean ceramics.
 Rather than outward decoration, the focus shifted to the modest and clean nature of white.

 Initially, the royal court claimed white porcelain for its exclusive use, but it soon spread to the ruling class, known as the Yangban (scholar-officials).
-By the 17th century, as ceramic kilns spread across the entire country, white porcelain finally reached the homes of commoners, becoming the defining vessel of the Korean people.
+By the 17th century, as ceramic kilns flourished across the country, white porcelain finally reached the homes of commoners, becoming the vessels that truly defined the everyday life of the Korean people.

 A glimpse into the vibrant era of celadon that preceded white porcelain.